davidobonyano/davidobonyano/README.md

 </p>

-🌱 Goals for 2025
-	•	✅ Master HTML, CSS, JavaScript & Tailwind CSS
-	•	⏳ Learn and build projects using React, Node.js, and TypeScript
-	•	🚀 Build and deploy full-stack apps (portfolio, blog, etc.)
-	•	📢 Contribute to open-source and collaborate with other developers

 	“Code is like humor.
 When you have to explain it, it’s bad.” – Cory House

 Let’s connect and grow together as developers!

-Let me know if you also want to update the Node.js progress or redesign the bars to look cooler with visual progress indicators.